Cows are sweet friendly animals that spend most of their time chewing cud in small herds, babysit other calves and even play hide-and-seek!

 Always Follow the Countryside Code

-Keep dogs under control and in sight.
+- Keep dogs under control and in sight, and pick up the poop.
 Put dogs on leads on Open Access land (a legal requirement between 1 March and 31 July).
-Also for your dog’s safety, as spooked cattle charge (even without calves).
+This is for your dog’s safety too, as farmers can legally shoot dogs that worry animals.

 Try Plant-Based Milks & Meats